vickomaris/HireJob_BE/README.md

 ## Related Project

-RESTful API for this web application, clone this for development HireJobs.\
+Front-End for this web application, clone this for development HireJobs.
 - [Frontend-HireJobs](https://github.com/vickomaris/HireJob_FE)